3MAH/fedoo/docs/user_problems.rst

 It is intended only for a custom weak-form implementation that already provides ``dS/dE`` in TL or the spatial Lie tangent in UL.
 When conversion is disabled, geometric stiffness is not enabled automatically.

+:class:`fedoo.constitutivelaw.ElastoPlasticity` is a readable Python reference for this convention: it integrates its radial return in the Kirchhoff measure and divides by ``J`` before returning the stress.

 See the `Simcoon UMAT documentation
 <https://3mah.github.io/simcoon-docs/simulation/umat_tutorial.html>`_ for the